 Call (800) 455-7665 to receive a WisDOT publications request form, or download the

 Safety materials request form

-Beginning in April, WisDOT will host a series of workshops around the state to provide training for trainers of bicycle safety.
-More information about the workshops can be found in the following brochure.
+Beginning in April, Wisconsin Bike Fed will host a series of workshops around the state to provide training for trainers of bicycle safety.
+Visit the Wisconsin Bike Fed website for more information about the workshops or download the following brochure: